 I looked around if there were ATMs.
-When I didn’t see one, I told them that I do not have enough cash and I need to go to the bank.
+When I didn’t see one, I told them that I do not have enough cash and I had to go to the bank.
 They said; “Banks closed”, which was exactly my point.

 I was the sole traveler that time, so I had to wait another damn bus that would drop another loser passenger at that junction.

 Later, one of them offered me to share the fare with other passengers and guided me to a cafeteria to have my tea.
 I did not think that my excuse would work.
-I was the sole traveler that time, so I had to wait another damn bus that would drop another loser passenger at that junction.
+I was the sole traveler that time, so I had to wait another damn bus that would drop another loser at that junction.

-Because the cold is really hurting me, I walked around to develop some heat.
+Because the cold is really hurting, I walked around to develop some heat.
 One tout followed me and offered a motorbike ride for half the price.
 I was not sure if it is illegal since the taxi drivers kept telling me that foreigners are not allowed to take the motorbike.
 But I still gave it a go, thinking of the savings and escaping off the cold.
 It was a good bargain though.

 Unfortunately, I had no jacket and any form of protection.
 I quivered to the bones during the entire ride.
 I almost peed my pants.
 Seriously!

 The rider constantly checked me out when he noticed I was shaking.
 He grabbed my hand and told me to hold (on his shoulders).
 That was sweet!